Parsa2820/os-project/report/project1.0.md

 ```

 ۵.

 In question 3 instruction, we are trying to access parameters which passed to us by `_start` function caller (actually pushed to stack).
-Probably caller does not pass parameters properly.
-So when we try to access them, we get error.
+Probably caller does not pass parameters properly, or the caller does not alter the stack pointer appropriately.
+So when we try to access them, we get an error.

 ## به سوی crash